kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 # Database schema

 Rules of thumb
-- No null values allowed in the db
+- No null values allowed in the database
--

 # DevOps